-We created Iron Forge Hemp™ canvas for our Workwear line, a 12.9-oz 55% industrial hemp/27% recycled polyester/18% organic cotton canvas that’s 25% more abrasion resistant than conventional cotton duck canvas, yet comfortable and breathable.
-Our All Seasons Hemp canvas is a lighter-weight version of Iron Forge Hemp™ canvas (9.6-oz) for warmer weather work.
-For our sportswear, we use lighter-weight blends of hemp, organic cotton, recycled polyester and TENCEL® that keeps you cool and are comfortable without compromising performance.
+For our Workwear line, we created Iron Forge Hemp™ canvas, a 12.9-oz 55% industrial hemp/27% recycled polyester/18% organic cotton canvas that is 25% more abrasion resistant than conventional cotton duck canvas, yet comfortable and breathable.
+Our All Seasons Hemp canvas, at 9.6 oz, is a lighter-weight version for warmer weather work.
+We also use lighter-weight blends of hemp, organic cotton, recycled polyester and TENCEL™ lyocell in our sportswear to keep you cool and comfortable without compromising performance.

 We’re working with innovative hemp-processing partners on a whole-systems approach to ensure our entire hemp process has an even smaller impact on the environment going forward.
 Our goal is to use clean retting, decorticating and degumming methods (the processes by which the fiber is separated from the woody inner core and stripped of its sticky lignins and pectins).
 We are working with bio-composite companies that can transform the “waste” from our crop into building materials and other goods that provide alternatives to plastics and fiberglass.

 For the Fall 2021 season, we’re launching our Workwear Hemp Denim line, which uses non-degummed hemp (and uses less water, too).